Girl with lease agreement and keys

 • Ensuring that the property is in an acceptable state, and ready for the tenant on the agreed-upon start date.

-• (Some agents may handle setting up your utilities)
+• (Some agents may handle setting up your utilities and even help connect you with reputable local removalists to move into your property)

 If this is your first time moving or you are in the process of signing a Residential Tenancy Agreement and have not been helped with the above tasks, we recommend enquiring with your landlord or rental agency before agreeing to sign any papers (this does not include your rental application).